The Fragility of Learning LQG Controllers: Proof of Lower Bound

 \section{Proof of Lower Bound}

 The proof~\Cref{thm: excess cost lower bound} (\Cref{s: lower_bound_proof}) relies on the celebrated Youla parameterization~\cite{zhou1996robust,zheng2020equivalence} and the notion of doubly co-prime factorizations, which we review first in \Cref{s: lb prelim}.
 The Youla parameter uniquely parameterizes all stabilizing controllers.
 Moreover, the excess cost is a non-degenerate quadratic function of the Youla parameter (\Cref{s: performance_difference_lemma}).
 It also enables a clean characterization of the performance gap between two stabilizing linear controllers applied to the same system (\Cref{s: technical_results_Youla}).
-With these results in hand, we proceed to prove the lower bound using the van Trees inequality (\Cref{s: van trees proof}).
-While the proof is presented for the strictly causal setting, in \Cref{s: non-strictly causal}, we extend the result to the non-strictly causal setting.
+With these results in hand, we proceed to prove the lower bound using the van Trees inequality (\Cref{s: van trees proof}). \ifTACmode The proof is presented for the strictly causal setting; the extension to the non-strictly causal setting can be found in the supplementary material. \else While the proof is presented for the strictly causal setting, in \Cref{s: non-strictly causal}, we extend the result to the non-strictly causal setting. \fi